Links on Android Authority may earn us a commission. Learn more.

 Value and competition

-Then there is the Microsoft Surface family of tablets.
+Then there is the Microsoft Surface family of tablets — most notably the Surface Go 2.
 The story there is similar to the Samsung Galaxy Tab S7: You have to get the keyboard for the tablet to be of any real use.
-The Surface is expensive, but it is high quality and offers a full version of Windows.
+The Surface family is expensive, but it is high quality and offers a full version of Windows.
+You’ll also need to pay a little extra to get the best version of the Go 2 that doesn’t have an underpowered Pentium chip.

 Samsung Galaxy Tab S7 review: Should you buy it?